Skip to content

 tova

-starts_with("hello", "hel") // true
+startsWith("hello", "hel") // true

-starts_with("hello", "world") // false
+startsWith("hello", "world") // false

-"hello".starts_with("hel") // true
+"hello".startsWith("hel") // true

 ends_with